Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 });

 server.listen(8080, () => {
-  console.log('application is listening at port 8080');
+  console.log('application is listening at the port 8080');
 });
 {% endhighlight %}

 ## Conclusion

 In this guide we covered a lot of fundamental Node.js principles.
-We did not dive into specific APIs, and we definitely missed some parts, but this guide should be a good starting point to feel confident while editing existing or creating new scripts – you are now able to understand errors, which interfaces built-in modules use, and what to expect from typical Node.js objects.
+We did not dive into specific APIs, and we definitely missed some parts, but this guide should be a good starting point to feel confident while reading API, editing existing or creating new scripts – you are now able to understand errors, which interfaces built-in modules use, and what to expect from typical Node.js objects and interfaces.

-Next time we'll cover web servers using Node.js in depth, how to write a CLI application, and how to use Node.js for small scripts.
-Stay tuned!
+Next time we'll cover web servers using Node.js in depth, Node.js [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), how to write a CLI application, and how to use Node.js for small scripts – you can subscribe to get notifications about these new articles.